Thomas Pelham, 1st Baron Pelham

 Thomas Pelham, 1st Baron Pelham of Laughton Bt (c.
 1653 – 23 February 1712) was a moderate English Whig politician and Member of Parliament for several constituencies.
-He is best remembered as the father of two British prime ministers (Henry Pelham and the Duke of Newcastle) who, between them, served for 18 years as first minister.
+He is best remembered as the father of two British prime ministers (Henry Pelham and the Duke of Newcastle) who, between them, served for 18 years as prime minister.

 Pelham was born in Laughton, Sussex, the son of Sir John Pelham, 3rd Baronet and his wife Lucy Sidney (daughter of Robert Sidney, 2nd Earl of Leicester).
 Pelham was educated at Tonbridge School and Christ Church, Oxford.

 He sat for East Grinstead from October 1678 until August 1679.
 In October 1679 he was returned for Lewes, serving until 1702; he subsequently chose to sit for Sussex, a seat he held until 1705.

 Personal life

 On 26 November 1679 Pelham married Elizabeth Jones, daughter of Sir William Jones, Attorney General from 1650 to 1679 and his wife Elizabeth Alleyn, with whom he had two daughters: